twyle/flaskphoto/README.md

 ## Application Overview

-This is a social application that enables an authenticated and authorized user to share images their friends.
+This is a social application that enables an authenticated and authorized user to share travel images their friends.
 It is a responsive single page application built with python,flask, html, javascript and css.

 <img src="assets/images/photo-sharing-app.png" class="img-responsive" alt="">